 And obviously, it’s not actually fish, since there are no animal ingredients in the formula.
 The taste comes from algae, which provides Terraseed’s sustainable omega-3, and kelp, which provides iodine.

-For their part, Terraseed says most people don’t notice it (which I can see, given my survey).
+Terraseed told me most people don’t notice anything (which I can see, given my family survey).
 And they’ve added an enteric coating to minimize it.
 (A double coating, meaning the vitamin dissolves in your intestines, instead of in your stomach acid.
-It increases the bioavailability of the nutrients – you absorb more of them – and decreases the fishiness.)
+The coating increases the bioavailability of the nutrients – meaning your body absorbs more of them – and decreases the fishiness.)

 Behind the Scenes: Making Sustainable Vitamins Possible